CodeQL documentation

 }

-Note that while Squirrel provides a structured API for building SQL queries that mitigates against common causes of SQL injection vulnerabilities, this code is still vulnerable: if the JSON-encoded representation of version contains a single quote, this will prematurely close the surrounding string, changing the structure of the SQL expression being constructed.
+Note that JSON encoding does not escape single quotes in any way, so this code is vulnerable: any single-quote character in version will prematurely close the surrounding string literal, changing the structure of the SQL expression being constructed.
 This could be exploited to mount a SQL injection attack.

-To fix this vulnerability, use Squirrel’s placeholder syntax, which avoids the need to explicitly construct a quoted string.
+To fix this vulnerability, use the placeholder syntax from Squirrel’s structured API for building queries, which avoids the need to explicitly construct a quoted string.

 package main